Table of Contents

 - With remote meetings being the norm last year, brands like Lifesize and JioMeet focused on the situational angle to gain an audience.

 - Black and White imagery adds an extra allure and luxury to your brand and helps stand out from the pops of color from the other ads.
-Brands like Mango, H&M and Zara constantly use this to their advantage.
+Brands like Mango, H&M, and Zara constantly use this to their advantage.

 - Your brand should be congruent with your image in your campaigns.
 P&G’s #touchthepickle or #likeagirl campaigns have always encouraged women and girls with their sanitary napkins range.
+It is an ideal example of how to blend awareness, creativity, and personalization in a Facebook advertisement.

 - Pop arts or interesting silhouettes behind your product in different combinations of colors can attract an audience without burning a hole in your pocket if you are just starting.
 You can see most eyewear brands like Titan and Lenskart using this strategy.